cribepencheff/chas-team8-webshop/README.md

 ## Technologies used
 - Html: For semantic structure of website.
-- CSS & SCSS: For styling an responsive design.
+- CSS & SCSS: For styling and responsive design.
 - JavaScript: For dynamic and interactive behaviour.
 - Local storage: For keeping the products in cart.

 ## Advantages
-- User-friendly design: The layout is easy to understand with the focus on the content.
+- User-friendly design: The layout is easy to understand with the focus on content.
-- Dynamic interface: The Webshop is very dynamic and provides good UX.
+- Dynamic interface: The Webshop is very dynamic and provides good user experience.
 - Responsive design: Webshop works well on all devices, from mobile to desktop.
 - Semantic HTML: Helps engines to understand the content
-- Efficient cart system: Dynamic cart update with local storage support.
+- Efficient cart system: Dynamic cart updates with local storage support.
 <!-- Add more -->